timmo-nhn/XcaDocumentSource/README.md

 It aims to accelerate prototyping and integration with NHN, without requiring full knowledge of **IHE profiles** and **ebXML RegRep** specifications up-front; the solution handles the complexities of SOAP and XML, essentially "doing the plumbing work".
 This allows the end user to focus on their domain-specific implementations needs, like shaping business logic and handling access control.

-Architecturally, **PJD.XcaDocumentSource** acts as a translation gateway that sits between an external XCA Initiating Gateway (e.g., NHN) and an organization’s internal EPR system, mapping IHE protocols to local API semantics
+Architecturally, **PJD.XcaDocumentSource** acts as a translation gateway that sits between an external XCA Initiating Gateway (e.g., NHN) and an organization’s internal EPR system, mapping IHE protocols to local API formats.

 ## Introduction/Getting started